perpetualCreations/AnalyticalBlackLight/readme.md

 #### Install Python Dependencies
 Install Python and packages listed in requirements.txt through PIP.

+#### Keywords
+ABL is prepackaged with a list of keywords.
+These may or may not be relevant to you.
+Please go through them, and change as needed.

 #### Arguments
 ABL is a command-line tool.
-It takes in 5 positional parameters in time and space, 1 input parameter, and 2 output parameters.
+It takes in 5 positional parameters in time and space, 1 input parameter, and 3 output parameters.

-The two output parameters are ``--csv`` and ``--graph`` which you need to add a 0 or 1 after the parameter to toggle.
+The three output parameters are ``--csv``, ``--showgraph`` and ``--graph`` which you need to add a 0 or 1 after the parameter to toggle.
 As their names suggest, they signal whether ABL should export a CSV file or a graph.
-Or both.
+Or both. ``--graph`` exports the graph to a .PNG file, while ``--showgraph`` uses the built-in viewer.

 If you wish to forgo writing positional parameters, you can toggle ``-c`` with a 1 or 0 to read from targets.cfg instead.